top of page

 I always wanted to be a journalist—that was the goal.
 But I felt like I could have a significant impact—and more fun—as a journalism teacher.

-My relationship with my mom became increasingly distant during high school for reasons I can assume but have never fully understood.
+My relationship with my mom grew increasingly distant during high school, for reasons I can only assume but have never fully understood.
 She was never involved with my academics or school activities.

 High school was also the time I decided to come out.